 Internet connections are stable among all ISPs.
 Outages in service are rare.

 Small print in your contract

-Law against malicious companies very well protects Dutch consumers.
+The law against malicious companies protects Dutch consumers very well.

 It happens to the best of us: you thought you’d be in The Netherlands for at least a year, only to regretfully realise at some point that your stay is going to be shorter than intended after all.
 Or perhaps you signed up for a subscription during a promotional period, which came with certain conditions, such as longer contract duration than you realised.

 Unfortunately, it’s too late: you’re already saddled with a contract with your ISP, and breaking that contract earlier than you signed up for comes at a penalty.
 Usually, if you want to end your contract before it expires, you’ll have to make an upfront payment for its remainder.
 For example, if your contract is for a year and you want to terminate it after seven months, you’ll need to pay for the remaining five months immediately.

 The exception to this rule, however, is if you’re permanently relocating to a country where your ISP can’t co-host your package.

 We reached out to the major providers in The Netherlands--KPN, Telfort, XS4All, Ziggo, and T-Mobile--and found that in case of this specific situation, all providers except T-Mobile will cancel your contract for free.
 T-Mobile charges 50% of your remaining subscription fees instead.

 - What documents will you need to provide to your ISP?